2022 Grant Application

 These should answer most, if not all, of your questions about the grant application process.
 Please be sure you’ve read them before asking additional questions.
 If you do need more information, send an email to:

 Please be patient – you will definitely receive an answer, it may just take a little time.
-Please don’t wait until the last minute; we get swamped with applications at the very end and it’s harder to answer questions.
+Please don’t wait until the last minute; we get swamped with applications at the very end and it’s harder to answer questions then.

 Founder/ Director, The Aftermath Project